Attora1/jameson-ai-butler/README.md

 **Built for Bolt.new's World’s Largest Hackathon | June 2025**

-Jameson is a proactive, customizable AI butler designed to support neurodivergent users—especially those navigating ADHD, PTSD, and executive dysfunction.
-Inspired by Jarvis (Iron Man), Jameson brings British wit, emotional awareness, and real utility into your daily life.
+Jameson is a proactive, customizable AI butler designed to support neurodivergent users.
+Inspired by Jarvis (Iron Man) and Alfred (Batman), Jameson brings British wit, emotional awareness, and real utility into your daily life.

 ---